mcatan01/BigDataAnalysis-Coursework-1/README.md

 Assignment 1 of the module Big Data Analysis:

-Use of basic R function to explore data, data analysis in R - Supervised Learning
+Use of basic R functions to explore data, data analysis in R - Supervised Learning

 # Files